-While an emotional support animal by definition does not require any specialized training, it is important for your ESA to be well-behaved and obedient.
-A landlord, HOA or co-op board can deny your request to live with your ESA if your animal causes significant damage to the property or is determined to be a health or safety threat to other residents.
-In those situations, the landlord’s interest in maintain the safety of the community would outweigh the tenant’s interest in having a potentially dangerous support animal.
+While an emotional support animal, by definition, does not require any specialized training, your ESA needs to be well-behaved and obedient.
+A landlord, HOA, or co-op board can deny your request to live with your ESA if your animal causes significant damage to the property or is determined to be a health or safety threat to other residents.
+In those situations, the landlord’s interest in maintaining the safety of the community would outweigh the tenant’s interest in having a potentially dangerous support animal.

 How to Apply for Housing With An ESA

 Once you have qualified for an ESA, you should clear the emotional support animal with your landlord before bringing it home if you live in a building that prohibits animals.
 Under Fair Housing rules, the landlord has to respond promptly to your request and can only deny your request in limited circumstances, such as if they determined your ESA is dangerous to others.
 You can submit a request for an ESA before or after signing your lease.

 To prove your animal companion is an ESA, you will submit your ESA letter to your housing provider.
 Your ESA letter should be from a healthcare professional licensed for New York and be written on their letterhead.
 Some landlords may require additional forms along with the ESA letter that your healthcare professional can complete.
 You should be aware, however, that you have a right to privacy under Fair Housing laws.
 The housing provider cannot ask for specific details regarding your condition or diagnosis, and they also cannot request medical records from your licensed healthcare professional.

 Tenants in New York with emotional support animals have a right to confidentiality when it comes to sensitive information regarding their need for an ESA.
 Landlords in New York cannot require you to divulge private medical information.

 The following are some basic steps for requesting housing accommodation for an ESA in New York: